fulopkovacs/rsa-chatbot-client-react/README.md

 Luckily, we configured GitHub Actions to build the project and commit the `dist` directory automatically when we're pushing to something to `main`, or targeting `main` in a pull request.

+This setup will, however, lead to a huge number of `Update "dist"`-commits done by the GH CI-bot and the local environment of the developers will keep getting outdated.